Making hot dogs in the air fryer is great if you like them slightly crispy but don’t want to deal with the stovetop of the barbecue.

 Or you can place the hot dogs into their buns and put the whole thing back into the air fryer.

-Let the buns sit in the air fryer (still turned on at 380 degrees Fahrenheit) for around 2 minutes so that they can get slightly warm and toasted.
+Let the buns sit in the air fryer (still turned on at 380 degrees Fahrenheit) for about 2 minutes so they can get slightly warmed and toasted.

-Remove the buns (and hot dogs if you put them into the buns for this step) from the air fryer.
-Serve them dogs with ketchup, mustard, and/or other condiments of your choice!
+Then remove the buns (and hot dogs if you put them into the buns for this step) from the air fryer.

 Storage Tips